kim-sanghoon/modify-mashup/data/README.md

 }
 ```

+`modify.enable`, `modify.disable`, `modify.open-unlock`, and `modify.close-lock` intents that cannot have mappings with EUPont classes by themselves are specified with `devices` or `network-devices` information.
+The specification is a combination of the intent name and a device name, connected by a `#` (e.g., `modify.open-unlock#window`).

-All the intents that are only mapped with triggers have only one mapping in the list, while the others have multiple mappings.
+All the intents that are only mapped with triggers have only one mapping in the list, while the others **can** have multiple mappings.

 ## `trigger.json`
 This file contains properties of each nominal trigger.